 NOTE: The default is a launch to Formal Vote directly after the CCMC editing.
 However, it is possible to have a prior translation into the remaining 2 official CEN language versions.
 This may be requested by AFNOR, BSI or DIN during the previous Enquiry procedure.
 When this occurs, CCMC sends the electronic documents after editing, via E-Trans, to the relevant National Standards Bodies (NSB) in order to trigger the translation.
-The relevant NSBs prepare the translations and return them via E-Trans to CCMC within the specified timescales (normally 6 weeks).
+The relevant NSBs prepare the translations and return them via E-Trans to CCMC within 5 weeks.

 1.7 The CEN National Members submit their vote and their comments, prepared using the Commenting Form, on the E-balloting platform on Livelink within the prescribed 8-week period.
 The CEN National Members are required to cast unconditional votes and to justify any negative vote.

 In case of abstention the justification is optional.
 If the abstention is due to lack of expertise or interest, the CEN National Members should choose the option 'Abstention-no expertise' in the E-Balloting platform.